gandreadis/danger-zone/README.md

 The compiled PDF will be placed in that same `report` folder, with the name `main.pdf`.

+To count the total number of words in the report, run `texcount -inc main.tex` from the `report` directory.

 ## Map Format Specification
 `danger-zone` uses a text-based map definition system.
 A mapping from characters to tiles can be found in `danger_zone/map/tile_types.py`.